You can learn all the details about the Maryland bar from the Board of Law Examiners web site.

 The first day of the bar examination is the written test, testing on Agency, Business Associations, Commercial Transactions, Constitutional Law, Contracts, Criminal Law and Procedure, Evidence, Family Law, Maryland Civil Procedure, Professional Responsibility, Property, and Torts.
-The MBE on day two tests on Constitutional Law, Contracts and Sales, Criminal Law and Procedure, Evidence, Real Property, and Torts.
+The MBE on day two tests on Civil Procedure, Constitutional Law, Contracts, Criminal Law and Procedure, Evidence, Real Property, and Torts.
 Consider taking bar exam subject courses in preparation for the bar exam and your future legal practice.

 The filing deadline for the Original Petition (certifying law school graduation) is May 20th for a July examination and December 20th for a February examination.
 You should read the complete rules before you file.
 After you take the Bar you must also submit to the State Board of Bar Examiners an official transcript showing that you did, indeed, graduate.